Xanax online

 Wednesday, February 25th, 2009

-I wanted a reliable way to find out a few things about my twitter account (for example which of the users I am following are not following me back) - unfortunately the third party apps out there are not always very reliable, do not exactly do what I want/as I want so I decided to check out how easy it is to hack up a more advanced query using a Ruby twitter API wrapper.
-It turned out that it couldn’t be easier!
+I wanted a reliable way to find out a few things about my twitter account (for example which of the users I am following are not following me back) - unfortunately the third party apps out there are not always very reliable, xanax online, do not exactly do what I want/as I want so I decided to check out how easy it is to hack up a more advanced query using a Ruby twitter API wrapper.
+Xanax online, It turned out that it couldn’t be easier!

 - module Twitter